paidamoyo/bayesian_nonparametric/README.md

-# bayesian_non_parametic
+# Bayesian Nonparametric Models
-Experiment with Edward and bayesian non parametic models
+Experiment with Edward and Bayesian Nonparametric Models